Tabellendoktor/SQL-NormalForm-example/README.md

 ## 4 additional INSERT (more data)

 Provides more data to play with.
 Within the VALUES part of some INSERT commands, you might encounter some double quotes _''_ (two times a single quote) to insert words like _don't_.
 Without the double quotes the database thinks the string ends and does not know what to do with the rest.

+## 5 DELETE data

+Shows how data can be deleted from the database without removing the whole tables.